dolorosus/RaspiBackup/Readme.md

 * -c creates the SD Image if it does not exist
 * -l writes rsync log to 'sdimage'-YYYYmmddHHMMSS.log
-* -d deletes the SD Image after successful compression
 * -L logfile writes rsync log to 'logfile'
-* -s define the size of the image file in M
+* -s define the size of the image file in Mb

 ### Examples: